madisonwongtx/fritter/README.md

 **Returns**

-- A dictionary containing the questions for the assessment, the answer choices, and the correct answer
+- A dictionary containing the questions for the assessment mapping the question id number to the question.

 **Throws**
 - `403` if the user is not logged in

-#### `GET /api/assessment/score?user=USERNAME` - Gets results and date of the last assessment of the user with username `USERNAME`
+#### `GET /api/assessment/score` - Gets the score of the current session user's last attempt on the assessment

-**Body**
-- `answers` {dictionary} - the user answers to the quiz

 **Returns**